-A site that is well designed, has great user experience, and is fast.
+A site that is well designed, has a great user experience, and is fast.

 A fast website is important for SEO.

-The goal of Google is to keep people coming back to Google and using their search platform.
+The goal of Google is to keep people coming back to Google and using its search platform.

 Fast websites offer a great experience for users because the users can access the information they want to receive quickly often positively influencing their “page session duration” metric in Google Analytics.